-The Comfort Series thermostats have a built-in installer test capability.
+The Legacy Series thermostats have a built-in installer test capability.
 Use it to check thermostat and equipment operation without delays or setpoint adjustments to force heating or cooling.

 To enter the Installer Test mode, use the same process as is used to enter Installer Configuration, only hold the FAN key longer.
 More specifically, press and hold the FAN for about 15 seconds until the display reads In on the left and St on the right for the programmable model, or InS in the smaller display for the non-programmable model.
 The MODE will be OFF.
 The MODE key (upper left) can now be used to select heat, cool, or emergency heat, if this is a HP thermostat.
 Selecting one of the available modes will immediately command the equipment to turn on in that mode.
 It will run for 3 minutes and then return the mode to off.
-With HP thermostat (having 2 stages of heating), the test will run for 3 minutes on each stage.
-If the thermostat is programmable, the clock display counts down from 180 seconds while each stage operates.
+With HP thermostat (having 2 stages of heating), the clock display counts down from 180 seconds while each stage operates.
 Changing the mode to OFF will terminate any running test immediately.